eikek/docspell/website/site/content/docs/install/quickstart.md

 - Using [docker and docker-compose](@/docs/install/docker.md).
 This
-  sets up everything: all prerequisites, both docspell components and a container running the [consumedir.sh](@/docs/tools/consumedir.md) script to import files that are dropped in a folder.
+  sets up everything: all prerequisites, both docspell components and a container running the [dsc watch](@/docs/tools/cli.md#watch-a-directory) script to import files that are dropped in a folder.
 - [Download, Unpack and Run](@/docs/install/download_run.md).
 This
   option is also very quick, but you need to check the [prerequisites](@/docs/install/prereq.md) yourself.
 Database is